 - Available on request: Only in Victoria

-Australia’s universal health insurance system ‘Medicare’ pays for termination of pregnancies at public hospitals and designated clinics.
+Australia’s universal health insurance system ‘Medicare’ pays for the termination of pregnancies at public hospitals and designated clinics.
 Private hospitals and clinics charge fees.
-There is currently legislation before the Australian Federal parliament to subsidise the cost of abortefacient medication with the intention of making this option more readily affordable for women.
+There is currently legislation before the Australian Federal Parliament to subsidise the cost of abortifacient medication with the intention of making this option more readily affordable for women.